devopsdays/devopsdays-web/content/events/2018-wellington/program/jules-clements.md

 Speakers = ["jules-clements"]
 +++

-We will discuss the delivery of multi-instance, rather than "muli-tennant" tooling for desired state management tools such as Ansible Tower and Puppet Enterprise.
+We will discuss the delivery of multi-instance, rather than "multi-tenant" tooling for desired state management tools such as Ansible Tower and Puppet Enterprise.